Skip to content

 evaluated to: 'false'

 Secrets should never be passed via command-line flags.
-Instead, they must be defined in a config file under the secrets key.
+Either use environment variables, or define them in your config file under the secrets key.

 Secrets can be accessed using the 🔑 Secret Node.
-Alternatively, you can access them directly in the inputs of Run Program, Run Script or Environment Vars by using the Expression Syntax.
+Alternatively, you can access them directly in the inputs of a input by using the Expression Syntax.

 When running actrun inside a GitHub Action workflow, you can pass repository secrets into the graph context using the JSON format: